evidhai/notes-techpechu-com/pages/Code Build.md

 - Working flow
   collapsed:: true
 	- ![image.png](../assets/image_1647975987455_0.png)
+- #exam-revise
-- #+BEGIN_NOTE
+  #+BEGIN_NOTE
   Timeout and Queue timings can be set from 5 minutes to 8 hours.
-Where as in Lambda we get only max of 15min
+Where as in Lambda we get only max of 15 min runtime
   #+END_NOTE